siddhi-244/Embellish/HTML+CSS+JS/Buttons/glowing-animated-button/readme.md

 # Glowing Animated Button

 A simple glowing animated button built using only HTML and CSS, and can be implemented with any project.
-See the demo here: https://healthinic.netlify.app/

 ## Demo